Debt Relief Solutions

 Debt Settlement Concerns

-There are some serious drawbacks to debt settlement.
-First, because you must stop paying bills to convince creditors or debt collectors that you are serious, your credit scores can take some damage.
-The second issue is that debt settlement comes with tax debt as the IRS sees debt forgiveness as income.
+There may be some drawbacks to debt settlement.
+First, because you will most likely will need to stop paying bills to convince creditors or debt collectors that you are serious, your credit scores can take some damage.
+The second issue is that debt settlement can come with tax debt as the IRS sees debt forgiveness as income.

-To avoid too much of an effect from debt forgiveness, speak with a qualified tax advisor.
-You may also get irritated debt collection calls.
+To avoid too much of an effect from debt forgiveness, we recommend you speak with a qualified tax advisor.

-If you check out other debt settlement companies, always read the reviews from real customers about their debt settlement programs.
-Check out what real clients say about Pacific Debt's debt relief services from reading our reviews.
+If you search other debt settlement companies, always read the reviews from real customers about their debt settlement programs.
+Read what real clients say about Pacific Debt's debt relief services from reading our reviews.

-With ratings and reviews like these, it is no wonder that we are a leading national debt relief company.
+With ratings and reviews like these, it is no wonder that we are a top debt relief company.
 Pacific Debt has helped thousands of people reduce their debt and find debt relief.
 Since 2002, we've settled over $300 million in debt for our clients.

 Check out our success stories from satisfied clients in San Francisco.
 Hear from our satisfied clients in Philadelphia.
 See how we've transformed the financial lives of our clients in Arlington.